Young-ook/data-lab-on-wsl/README.md

 ```

 #### Run Airflow Standalone
 Open the Airflow configuration file `$HOME/airflow/airflow.cfg` (or if you customized your Airflow home directory, open the `$AIRFLOW_HOME/airflow.cfg`).
-And turn off to load default examples: `load_examples = False`.
+And turn off default example loading: `load_examples = False`.
 You can override default configurations using environment variables, see [Configuration Reference](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).
 You can inspect the file either in `$AIRFLOW_HOME/airflow.cfg`, or through the UI in the `Admin->Configuration` menu.

 Run `airflow standalone` command to initialize the database, creates a user, and starts all components at once.
 The PID file for the webserver will be stored in `$AIRFLOW_HOME/airflow-webserver.pid` or in `/run/airflow/webserver.pid` if started by systemd.